Yorkshire Sculpture International: Sean Lynch

 From new work by international artists to sculpture drawn from world-class collections, this festival across Leeds and Wakefield showcases sculpture in all its forms.

 Sean Lynch (b.
 County Kerry) reveals unwritten stories and forgotten histories, making work that extracts alternative readings of place, events and artefacts.

-Presented in the Henry Moore Institute Research Library, his project for YSI is based on the life and work of ‘Flint Jack’, a nineteenth-century Yorkshire antiquarian, vagabond and highly skilled artisan, who sold fake megalithic axe heads and ceramic and stone carving forgeries.
-Despite their lack of historical providence and verification, these objects still populate many UK museums.
+Presented in the Henry Moore Institute Research Library, his project for Yorkshire Sculpture International is based on the life and work of ‘Flint Jack’ (real name Edward Simpson), a nineteenth-century Yorkshire antiquarian, vagabond and highly skilled artisan.
+Flint Jack sold fake megalithic axeheads and ceramic and stone carving forgeries to museums throughout the UK.

 Lynch was educated at the Städelschule in Frankfurt.
 Alongside representing Ireland at the Venice Biennale in 2015, he has held recent solo exhibitions at the Douglas Hyde Gallery, Dublin (2017); Charles H. Scott Gallery, Vancouver (2016); Rose Art Museum, Boston (2016); Royal Hibernian Academy, Dublin (2016) and Modern Art Oxford (2014), among many others.
 In 2015-16 he curated group exhibitions at Flat Time House, London, and Lismore Castle Arts, Waterford, and was recently Audain Distinguished Artist-In-Residence at Emily Carr University of Art and Design in Vancouver.
 He is currently Visiting Professor of Sculpture at Carnegie Mellon School of Art, Pittsburgh.

 About Yorkshire Sculpture International